EPFL-Center-for-Imaging/napari-rembg/README.md

 ![EPFL Center for Imaging logo](https://imaging.epfl.ch/resources/logo-for-gitlab.svg)
 # napari-rembg

-Segment the foreground of images using a collection of fast and lightweight generalist segmentation models in Napari.
+Segment images using a collection of fast and lightweight generalist segmentation models in Napari.
 This plugin is based on the [rembg](https://github.com/danielgatis/rembg) project.

 ![demo](./assets/demo.gif)